FidelityInternational/cf-app-usage-report-sql/README.md

 It can happen that an app has been running constantly without any usage event in the last month.

+We cover 3 cases:
+ - There is an event before the window: We pick the value of current usage of that event
+ - There is an event after the window: We pick the value of previous usage of that event
-We must aggregate those too.
-For that, we query the table `processes` to get a list of all the existing apps.
-Later, in the computation, we check which apps have no events, and add a "fake event" at the begging of the window for it.
+ - There is no events at all: we create the table `existing_apps` to get a list of all the existing apps.
+We will add any app that has no events with a `create_at` before the window.